mislav/blog/_posts/2011-06-22-ruby-verbose-mode.md

 {% endhighlight %}

 What happened?
-We used `is_role?`, which reads from the ivar, before we initialized that variable with `set_role`.
-This is a valid use-case, because we only want to use `set_role` if there's a role to be set.
+We used `is_role?`, which reads from the ivar, before we initialized that variable with the `role=` method.
+This is a valid use-case, because we only want to use `role=` if there's a role to be set.

 Ruby wants us to initialize the variable first, but how do we do it?
 Since this is a variable only used by the module, we shouldn't set it in `Person#initialize`; the Person class shouldn't know anyhing of RoleSystem.
-We also can't augment the `initialize` method from
-RoleSystem:

-{% highlight ruby %}
-module RoleSystem
-  # won't work:
-  def initialize(*args)
-    super
-    @role = nil
-  end
-end
-{% endhighlight %}

-This might seem like a valid way to augment an existing method of a class that mixes in RoleSystem, but it won't work.
-Due to the nature of mixins in ruby, this won't affect the `initialize` method of Person at all.

-Another option is to check whether the ivar is defined before using it:
+One option is to check whether the ivar is defined before using it:

 {% highlight ruby %}
 def is_role?(role)